 - Plan a longer duration holiday to spend less.

-- Japanese cities have amazing transportation management, so much that you can easily walk around the city without stress.
+- Japanese cities have amazing transportation management, so much so that you can easily walk around the city without stress.

 - Visit more temples and museums as they’re all entry for free.